artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

 With the dependencies mapped, it becomes possible to know what functions would need replacing or testing when you press save after writing some changes.
 This is why it takes a bit of time to start up a React Native project.

-The public API is deprecated, you shouldn't use it ni your projects, but the [old README is still around][haste].
+The public API is deprecated, you shouldn't use it in your projects, but the [old README is still around][haste].

 # Testing